freedomofpress/securedrop-signal-poc/README.md

 # securedrop-e2e
 prototype source + journalist clients for securedrop

-Note: these are prototypes for discussion only and are NOT for production use
+⚠️ **these are prototypes for discussion only and are NOT for production use** ⚠️

 ## Python clients